abashwitharash/intro-to-markdown-lab/READMEGOLF.md

 ![PHOTO OF A MAN SWINGING A GOLF CLUB DRIVER](https://images.unsplash.com/photo-1535131749006-b7f58c99034b?q=80&w=2940&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D)

-> Purchase clubs fitted to the type of game you want to play and the skill level you are based as.
-See a representatvie at your nearest golf store to find out information.
+> Purchase golf clubs suited to the type of game you want to play and your skill level.
+Visit a representative at your nearest golf store for more information.
 Use [Google](www.google.com) to search for stores near you!
->> Purchase a computer with the proper format for writing code.
+>> Purchase a computer with the proper specifications for writing code.

 ## 1. Grip the Club